 Time Stamp Your Photos

 Most of us have smartphones that have capable cameras to document auto accidents.
 These pictures will already have accurate time stamps built in to them digitally, so you don’t need to worry about that.
 But if you don’t use a smartphone and have a basic camera it is important to make sure the time and date are accurate when taking the pictures.
 These little details can make the difference between a successful or failed car insurance claim.

 Auto Repair Shops in Las Vegas

 Taking photos of every possible detail after an auto accident in Las Vegas is important in making a thorough insurance claim with a successful ending.
 However, photographic evidence is not enough to show the extent of internal damage.
-The insurance companies can have overseas companies that they outsource the visual damage estimates to.
-A lot of the time these companies are not fully trained in determining the extent internal damage based on photos of external damage.
+The insurance companies can have overseas companies that they outsource the visual damage estimates too.
+A lot of the time these companies are not fully trained in determining the extent of internal damage based on photos of external damage.
 At Sudden Impact, we always recommend bringing your vehicle into a licensed auto repair shop in Las Vegas to get a full inspection of your vehicle.
-Sudden Impact Auto Body offers free car inspections to victims involved in auto accident in Las Vegas.
+Sudden Impact Auto Body offers free car inspections to victims involved in an auto accident in Las Vegas.
 Call us at (702) 457-3002, or fill out our online contact form.